Italian literature: Revolution: Patriotism and classicism

-Ugo Foscolo

 Ugo Foscolo was an eager patriot, inspired by classical models.
-The Lettere di Jacopo Ortis, inspired by Goethe's Werther, are a love story with a mixture of patriotism; they contain a violent protest against the Treaty of Campo Formio, and an outburst from Foscolo's own heart about an unhappy love-affair of his.
+The Lettere di Jacopo Ortis, inspired by Goethe's The Sorrows of Young Werther, are a love story with a mixture of patriotism; they contain a violent protest against the Treaty of Campo Formio, and an outburst from Foscolo's own heart about an unhappy love-affair of his.
 His passions were sudden and violent.
 To one of these passions Ortis owed its origin, and it is perhaps the best and most sincere of all his writings.
-He is still sometimes pompous and rhetorical, but less so than, for example, in the lectures Dell'origine e dell'ufficio della letteratura.
-On the whole, Foscolo's prose is turgid and affected, and reflects the character of a man who always tried to pose in dramatic attitudes.
-This was indeed the defect of the Napoleonic epoch; there was a horror of anything common, simple, natural; everything must assume some heroic shape.
-In Foscolo this tendency was excessive.
 The Sepolcri, which is his best poem, was prompted by high feeling, and the mastery of versification shows wonderful art.
-There are most obscure passages in it, where it seems even the author did not form a clear idea.
-He left incomplete three hymns to the Graces, in which he sang of beauty as the source of courtesy, of all high qualities and of happiness.
 Among his prose works a high place belongs to his translation of the Sentimental Journey of Laurence Sterne, a writer by whom Foscolo was deeply affected.
-He went as an exile to England, and died there.
-He wrote for English readers some Essays on Petrarch and on the texts of the Decamerone and of Dante, which are remarkable for when they were written, and which may have initiated a new kind of literary criticism in Italy.
-Foscolo is still greatly admired, and not without reason.
-The men who made the revolution of 1848 were brought up on his work.
+He wrote for English readers some Essays on Petrarch and on the texts of the Decamerone and of Dante, which are remarkable for when they were written, and which may have initiated a new type of literary criticism in Italy.
+The men who made the revolution of 1848 were brought up in his work.